-Echelon Data Centres Limited, a new Irish company, had announced earlier this year that it will create 1,100 jobs through a €1billion development of data centres in Arklow and Dublin.
+Echelon Data Centres Limited, a new Irish company, had announced last year that it will create 1,100 jobs through a €1billion development of data centres in Arklow and Dublin.

 The Echelon Data Centre development at Avoca River Park at the former site of the Irish Fertiliser plant just outside Arklow, is due to provide over 450 jobs during construction with a further initial 90 full time positions when the centre is up and running.

 However an objection lodged on the deadline to appeal the planning delays the project by at least 18 weeks, when the planning board is due to deliver it’s ruling.